 Cowden syndrome, PTEN Hamartoma Tumour syndromes and the PTEN gene

 When there is a mutation (change in the DNA code) in the PTEN gene, the signs and symptoms that occur can vary greatly, even from individual to individual in the same family.
-The syndromes include the following:
+PTEN mutations are associated with 3 different hereditary syndrome:

 - Cowden syndrome (discussed below)